WHAT A SHOW!

 Historic recreation of the curved, floating banquette seat in the DeSoto Lounge

 We are fortunate to have details of a leather banquette in the original plans of the 1940s addition of the Art Deco Lounge.
 But, we’re even more fortunate to have Villa Sulzbacher Hizer as the wonderful donor who made this project possible!
-If you know Villa, please thank her for helping us continue the DeSoto’s restoration, adding to the sophistication and glamour of our past!
-We are in good company: the banquette that was delivered in October, 2020 was custom-made by Corn Upholstery Co., an Atlanta company established in 1946 that made all the beautiful furniture at the new Marquee Club at the Fox Theatre.
-WE ARE STAR-STRUCK!
+Please thank Villa for spearheading the completion of the DeSoto Lounge's restoration, first with the sophisticated banquette and later with the glamorous period furniture.

 Historic recreation of the Art Deco neon lights

-We are bringing back the neon lights that used to illuminate the DeSoto’s entrance and Lounge, also based on the original plans for the 1940s addition!
-This work is possible thanks to two matching grants awarded to the DeSoto by the Rome Area Heritage Foundation.
+The neon lights that used to illuminate the DeSoto’s entrance lobby and Lounge are back!
+As with the banquette, this work was also based on the original plans for the 1940s addition.
+The recreation of the neon lights was possible thanks to two matching grants awarded to the DeSoto by the Rome Area Heritage Foundation.
 Thanks to this group's support of historic preservation, a modern version of neon now highlights the theater’s distinctive architectural features with a vintage glow.
 Our favorite?
 The neon behind the curved banquette that will illuminate the curved wall behind it!

 Thank you for the funds and support that you continue to contribute to the restoration of the DeSoto!
 We have, of course, been continually updating and maintaining the electrical, plumbing, roof, and other important "behind the scenes" improvements for which we don't have Instagram-worthy pictures.
-But none of these less exciting OR new, more exciting projects would be possible without your help.
+But none of these less exciting OR new, more exciting projects would be possible without your help and generosity.

-We miss you and hope to celebrate soon these beautiful Art Deco renovations while enjoying the new auditorium hvac units and our other new energy-savings projects.
-Meanwhile, follow our progress from a safe distance here on our website, and on social media Instagram & Facebook this fall!
+We have missed you and hope to celebrate these beautiful Art Deco renovations soon, while also enjoying the coolness of the new auditorium hvac units and new energy projects.
+Meanwhile, follow our progress from a safe distance here on our website, and on social media Instagram & Facebook throughout the year!